nus-cs2103-AY2425S1/ip/docs/README.md

 # Hoodini User Guide 🐕:

-Uodate: I changed the background of the chatbot but everything else is the same 🐕
+Update: I changed the background of the chatbot but everything else is the same 🐕

 ![Screenshot 2024-09-11 at 10 43 49 AM](https://github.com/user-attachments/assets/b38c673b-9655-4a8d-aa63-42d73ac16fca)